openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 # Communicating between workers {#communicating-between-workers}

-Flash Player 11.4 and later, Adobe AIR 13.4 and later for desktop platforms
+OpenFL 11.4 and later, Adobe AIR 13.4 and later for desktop platforms

 Although workers run their code in separate execution threads, they wouldn’t offer any benefit if they were completely isolated from each other.
 Communication between workers ultimately means passing data between workers.
 There are three main mechanisms for getting data from one worker to another.